apache/asterixdb/asterixdb/asterix-doc/src/site/markdown/sqlpp/primer-sqlpp.md

 Here is the expected result for this query:

-        { "message": " can't stand iphone its platform is terrible", "nearbyMessages": [  ] }
+        { "message": " can't stand x-phone its platform is terrible", "nearbyMessages": [  ] }
-        { "message": " like verizon its shortcut-menu is awesome:)", "nearbyMessages": [  ] }
+        { "message": " like ccast its shortcut-menu is awesome:)", "nearbyMessages": [  ] }
-        { "message": " like motorola the speed is good:)", "nearbyMessages": [ " hate verizon its voice-clarity is OMG:(" ] }
+        { "message": " like product-w the speed is good:)", "nearbyMessages": [ " hate ccast its voice-clarity is OMG:(" ] }
-        { "message": " like sprint the voice-command is mind-blowing:)", "nearbyMessages": [  ] }
+        { "message": " like product-b the voice-command is mind-blowing:)", "nearbyMessages": [  ] }
-        { "message": " like iphone the voice-clarity is good:)", "nearbyMessages": [  ] }
+        { "message": " like x-phone the voice-clarity is good:)", "nearbyMessages": [  ] }
-        { "message": " like samsung the platform is good", "nearbyMessages": [  ] }
+        { "message": " like product-y the platform is good", "nearbyMessages": [  ] }
-        { "message": " love verizon its voicemail-service is awesome", "nearbyMessages": [  ] }
+        { "message": " love ccast its voicemail-service is awesome", "nearbyMessages": [  ] }
-        { "message": " love t-mobile its customization is good:)", "nearbyMessages": [  ] }
+        { "message": " love product-z its customization is good:)", "nearbyMessages": [  ] }
-        { "message": " hate verizon its voice-clarity is OMG:(", "nearbyMessages": [  ] }
+        { "message": " hate ccast its voice-clarity is OMG:(", "nearbyMessages": [  ] }
-        { "message": " like samsung the voice-command is amazing:)", "nearbyMessages": [  ] }
+        { "message": " like product-y the voice-command is amazing:)", "nearbyMessages": [  ] }
-        { "message": " can't stand motorola its speed is terrible:(", "nearbyMessages": [  ] }
+        { "message": " can't stand product-w its speed is terrible:(", "nearbyMessages": [  ] }
-        { "message": " like t-mobile the shortcut-menu is awesome:)", "nearbyMessages": [  ] }
+        { "message": " like product-z the shortcut-menu is awesome:)", "nearbyMessages": [  ] }

 ### Query 5 - Fuzzy Join ###
 As another example of a non-equijoin use case, we could ask AsterixDB to find, for each Gleambook user,